Stories

 Our approach to honouring Indigenous People, communities and culture

 At FortisBC, we believe in active and meaningful relationships with Indigenous Peoples and communities.
 Our gas and electricity infrastructure crosses more than 150 Traditional Territories and our company provides service to 58 First Nation communities.
-As a CCAB Progressive Aboriginal Relations (PAR) Committed member, we strive for continuous improvement in leadership actions, business development, employment and community relationships.
+As a CCIB Partnership Accreditation in Indigenous Relations (PAIR) Committed Silver-level member, we strive for continuous improvement in leadership actions, business development, employment and community relationships.
 Learn more about how we partner with Indigenous communities.